Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 - **[PHP](https://www.php.net/manual/en/index.php)** (PHP Hypertext Preprocessing) is a popular scripting language for web development.
 The open-source CMSs [WordPress](https://wordpress.org/) and [Drupal](https://www.drupal.org/) are written in PHP, as is the Orbis Cascade Alliance's [Archives West](https://archiveswest.orbiscascade.org).
 If you intend to develop websites for your library, PHP is a good choice to learn.

 - **[Python](https://www.python.org/)** is commonly used for personal projects that automate tasks or analyze large amounts of data.
 Because Python was designed to be a simple language to read and write, and there are many libraries that can do complex tasks for you (like creating GUIs and performing mathematical computations), you can create programs that do a lot with little coding.
+Though Python can be used to construct web servers, it's best suited for running scripts on your own machine.

 - **[Ruby](https://www.ruby-lang.org/en/)** is the language used for open-source library platforms like [Blacklight](https://projectblacklight.org/) and [ArchivesSpace](https://archivesspace.org/).
 This course website is generated with [Jekyll](https://jekyllrb.com/), which is also a Ruby framework.